theandrew168/bronzebeard/docs/README.md

 This document describes the assembly language dialect that Bronzebeard understands.

 ## General
-RISC-V assembly programs are written as a plain text files.
+RISC-V assembly programs are written as plain text files.
 The file extension is mostly arbitrary, but I recommend using `.txt` or `.asm`.
 Using `.txt` will make for better default behavior on Windows systems.
 An assembly program is a linear sequence of "items".